Get Pre-Approved For Your Car Loan Apply Now

 What are the pros and cons of buying a car with a rebuilt title?

 Rebuilt cars for sale can also be a great deal under the right circumstances.
 Since repairs have already been completed and the vehicle certified, you can avoid the guessing game associated with salvage cars.
-Comparatively, a car with a rebuilt title can be purchased for 20% to 50% less than one with a clean title.
+Comparatively, a car with a rebuilt title can be purchased for 20% to 50% less than one with a clean title at market value.

 Financing and insurance can be questionable also.
 Many lenders shy away from financing rebuilt and salvage vehicles due to the diminished value.
 And car insurance can be difficult to secure and could be expensive for the partial coverage you’re afforded.